FixingPixels/Aegis/README.md

 - **Lightweight and Portable**: All your project's structure and data are stored in plain text files that you can share, back up, or edit anywhere.
 - **Beginner-Friendly**: Start with just a few simple commands and let Aegis guide you through your project.

+### Important Considerations

+While Aegis helps structure AI-assisted development, it's essential to remember:

+- **Not a Magic Solution**: Aegis is a framework that helps organize AI-assisted development, but it doesn't replace good development practices or human oversight.

+- **Review Generated Content**: Always review files created in the `.context` directory just as you would review code in your main codebase.
+AI assistants can make mistakes or misunderstand requirements.

+- **Maintain Control**: While AI assistants can help with planning and implementation, you should remain in control of critical decisions about your project's architecture, security, and design.

+- **Regular Verification**: Periodically review task progress, decision records, and session logs to ensure they align with your project's goals and requirements.

+- **Security First**: Never commit sensitive information (like API keys or credentials) to the `.context` directory.
+Treat it with the same security considerations as your main codebase.

 ### What Can Aegis Do For You?

 - **Stay Organized**: Track tasks, progress, and decisions effortlessly.